 penne baked with leeks and mushrooms

-Pasta bake is naughtier than fresh pasta – more cheese.
-It also gets deliciously crispy in the oven which I’m not sure is entirely in line with Italian cuisine but makes it damn good.
+Admittedly, a pasta bake is naughtier than fresh pasta because it has more cheese.
+It also gets deliciously crispy in the oven which I’m not sure is entirely in line with Italian cuisine but makes it so, so good.

-The varieties are many – spinach will do nicely, so will spinach and cooked chicken (fiorentina, sort of).
-Mushrooms are fantastic – but then I think mushrooms are FANTASTIC, full stop.
+The varieties are many: spinach will go into the oven with pasta nicely, so will spinach and cooked chicken making it pasta fiorentina bake, of sorts.
+Mushrooms are fantastic – but then in my view mushrooms are FANTASTIC, full stop, so I'm biased.
 Peppers, aubergines and courgettes will make a colourful bake.
-And let’s not forget good old mac ’n’ cheese…
+And let’s not forget good old mac ’n’ cheese.

 - salt and pepper